chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ![image-20230327113348321](C:\Users\jenny\AppData\Roaming\Typora\typora-user-images\image-20230327113348321.png)

+##### Issue: inputs don't align veritically

-We could style the `div`s to provide some spacing between them, but we already see another issue: the labels have different widths, so the inputs don't align vertically.
+- We could style the `div`s to provide some spacing between them, but we already see another issue: the labels have different widths, so the inputs don't align vertically.
 We could rearrange the HTML to put the `label` elements in one column and the controls in another, but that leads to other problems with readability, maintainability, and alignment.

-What we can do instead is use a description list to mark up our forms, which may seem strange.
-However, think about the semantic meaning behind a description list: the terms are your labels, and they, in turn, identify controls for the user.
+- Solution: What we can do instead is use a description list to mark up our forms, which may seem strange.
+  - However, think about the semantic meaning behind a description list: the terms are your labels, and they, in turn, identify controls for the user.
 Thus, you can wrap form controls in description list elements.
-They also provide additional tags that you can style without changing your HTML:
+  - They also provide additional tags that you can style without changing your HTML:

-Copy Code

 ```html
 <form action="#" class="styled-form side-by-side">